rackerlabs/design-system/_component_design/checkboxes.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-### Indeterminate
+## Indeterminate checkboxes

-Use an indeterminate state with nested checkboxes that provide for bulk selections.
+Use an indeterminate state with a nested group that provides for bulk selection.
 An indeterminate checkbox indicates that the user has selected one or more, but not all, options in a nested group.
 See  [tables]({{site.baseurl}}/components/tables.html) for more information about checkboxes in tables.

 {% endcolumn %}